 Spousal support (known as “alimony” in the United States of America) is the financial compensation paid by one partner to the other partner following separation or divorce, generally paid on a monthly basis or by a lump sum.
+It is very important to understand how spousal support is calculated in Ontario.

-There are two statutes pursuant to which an order for spousal support can be made: the Divorce Act and the Family Law Act (FLA).
+There are two statutes pursuant to which an order for a spousal support agreement can be made: the Divorce Act and the Family Law Act (FLA).
 Which of those two statutes applies to your circumstances will generally depend on whether or not you are married:

 Married | Unmarried |

-Family Law Act |
+Divorce Act Family Law Act | Family Law Act |

 For unmarried couples, the definition of “spouse” in section 29 of the FLA restricts applications for spousal support to common law couples who:

-The first step in any spousal support analysis is to determine entitlement, that is, whether a prospective recipient has sufficient grounds for a claim to support.
+The first step in any spousal support analysis is to determine entitlement, that is, whether a prospective recipient has sufficient grounds for a claim to spousal support.
 This is based on consideration of factors unique to their situation.
 In a recent decision (Thompson v.
 Thompson), Justice Chappel indicated that:

 “Entitlement does not limit or value one reason over the other, and so entitlement may be established on more than one ground.
 It is critical for the court and your lawyers to determine all grounds for entitlement, as the basis for entitlement may have a significant impact on amount and duration of spousal support.”